SmartGuppy/blog.smartguppy.com/_posts/2017-12-04- PSLE: Just Making Kids Normal, Technical or Express.md

 author: smartguppy
 excerpt: >-
-  How does one ever define a 12 year old child and put him or her into certain categories when we realise every child has untapped potential still waiting to be unleashed?
+  How does one ever define a 12 year old child and put him or her into certain categories when we realise every child still has so much untapped potential still waiting to be unleashed?
 title: 'PSLE:When just being normal is bad'
 ---